sviiiter/sviiiter/README.md

 I am experienced full-stack programmer from Russia

-- 📫 You can reach me via skype or telegram
+- 📫 You can reach me via:

+skype:sviiiter

+telegram:@sviiiter

 <!---
 sviiiter/sviiiter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.